I.Q.: Intelligent Qube

 The game was well received by critics.
-The game performed well commercially in Japan and even won the Excellence Award for Interactive Art at the 1997 Japan Media Arts Festival.
+The game performed well commercially in Japan and won the Excellence Award for Interactive Art at the 1997 Japan Media Arts Festival.

 Game mechanics

 Overview

-At the beginning of each level the player is put on a stage that has 23-30 rows.
-(Though the game has a two-player mode, the two players simply take turns.)
+At the beginning of each level, the player is put on a stage with 23-30 rows.
+Although the game has a two-player mode, the two players simply take turns.
 Then 12-16 rows of the stage are raised.
 Anywhere between 1 and 4 sets of rows comes at the user at one time.
 On the first stage, 3 rows of length 4 (12 blocks) come at the user at one time.
 On the last stage, 14 rows of length 7 (98 blocks) come at the user at one time.
 When all the blocks in one set are destroyed, more blocks are raised—this happens 3 times, for a total of 4 block risings per level.

-If the player ever falls off the stage- either by standing on the final row of the stage as it is eliminated, or by being "avalanched" off by rising blocks- the game is over.
+If the player ever falls off the stage, either by standing on the final row as it is eliminated, or by being "avalanched" off by rising blocks, the game is over.